lxptohka/ICPAL/README.md

 ### Prerequisites
 - Python 3.8 or higher
-- Required Python libraries (can be installed via `requirements.txt` if provided, or specify them here).
+- Required Python libraries (can be installed via requirements.txt).

 ### Setup
 1. Clone this repository: